 - Ensuring all creditors and service providers are paid

-- Organising shareholder meetings
+- Organising general meetings of the members

 - Keeping shareholders up-to-date with the state of the business